 - Provided Provident a comprehensive Marketing Plan, including a partnership packet to be used for building and maintaining vital partnerships in the St. Louis area

-- Delivered Change Management recommendations to ensure long-term success of the fee-for-service program
+- Delivered Change Management recommendations to ensure the long-term success of the fee-for-service program

 - Conducted extensive market research to determine the optimal pricing structure for the fee-for-service program, leading to a projected quarterly profit of over $14,000